Why We’re Pink

 Statistically in the USA, a woman has about a 1 in 8, or roughly 12 percent risk of developing breast cancer in her lifetime.
 Women who have a BRCA1 or 2 mutation (or both) can have up to an 80 percent risk of being diagnosed with breast cancer during their lifetimes, usually when they are in their younger premenopausal years, and the cancer can appear in both breasts more often for them than for women who do not have the abnormal genes.
 (In addition, American Cancer Society statistics show that the risk for developing ovarian cancer by age 70, jumps from less than 2 percent in the general population, to 35–70 percent for the BRCA1 mutation, and 10-30 percent for the BRCA2.)

-Although less than 1 percent of the US population carry the BRCA gene mutations, they are about 10 times more common among women of Ashkenazi Jewish descent, and also high among Norwegian, Dutch, and Icelandic populations.
+Although less than 1 percent of the US general population carry the BRCA gene mutations, they are about 10 times more common among women of Ashkenazi Jewish descent, and also high among Norwegian, Dutch, and Icelandic populations.
 Women seek out genetic testing (through blood or saliva) when they recognize a family history of breast and ovarian cancers (which was the case for actor/director Angelina Jolie), or they are diagnosed with a breast or ovarian cancer themselves.
 The abnormal genes can be passed from generation to generation either by a mother or a father, and each daughter or son has a 50/50 chance of acquiring them.
 Testing positive for one of the mutated genes then calls for inner strength and courage as cancer risks increase before a woman’s eyes and decisions involving whether or not to undergo extensive surgery must be made.

 CHALLENGES AND CHOICES | A breast surgeon who sits across from a woman who has tested positive for the BRCA1 or 2 gene mutations will undoubtedly tell her that she can undergo a preventive double mastectomy, technically a “bilateral prophylactic mastectomy,” with reconstruction if she chooses, and she will reduce her risk of developing breast cancer by 90 percent.
 If she chooses not to have this surgery, she has the option of careful monitoring, alternating every six months between mammography screenings and MRIs, to detect any changes in her breast tissue.
 In some cases, drugs such as Tamoxifen or Raloxifene are recommended.